Why Are My Calathea Leaves Curling? (And What to Do)

 Signs

-- Plant is near a window, door, or vent
+- Plant is positioned near a window, exterior door, or HVAC vent

 The Fix

-- Keep away from air conditioning and heating vents
+- Keep away from air conditioning vents and heating registers

 5. Water Quality Issues

-This is the sneaky one.
-Calatheas are notoriously sensitive to fluoride, chlorine, and minerals in tap water.
-Over time, these chemicals build up in the soil and cause leaf curling and browning.
+This is the sneaky one that took me months to figure out.
+Calatheas are notoriously sensitive to fluoride, chlorine, and dissolved minerals in tap water.
+These chemicals build up in the soil over time, damaging the roots and causing slow, persistent curling and browning that doesn’t respond to humidity or watering adjustments.

 Signs

-- Problem persists despite correct watering and humidity
+- The problem persists despite correct watering and good humidity

 The Fix

-- If using tap water, let it sit overnight to allow chlorine to evaporate (note: this doesn’t remove fluoride)
+- If you must use tap water, let it sit out overnight in an open container so the chlorine can evaporate (note: this doesn’t remove fluoride)

-- Flush the soil every few months by running water through it for several minutes
+- Flush the soil every 2-3 months by running water through it for several minutes to wash out accumulated minerals

 6. Root Problems

-If you’ve checked everything above and the curling continues, the issue might be underground.
-Root rot from overwatering or a severely root-bound plant can prevent proper water uptake.
+If you’ve checked everything above and the curling won’t stop, the issue might be underground.
+Root rot from overwatering or a severely root-bound plant can prevent proper water uptake, and if roots can’t deliver water to the leaves, the leaves curl no matter how perfect your humidity and watering are.

 The Fix